ETH-DISCO/captcha-the-flag/README.md

 This project addresses this issue by providing a reCAPTCHAv2 clone for research and evaluation purposes.
 Our clone is built on the same principles as the original but with some minor modifications to make it more accessible  [^diff].

+To get started

+1. Fork this repository
-To get started, fork this repository, update the `./attack/main.py` file with your solver and run `make docker-install` (see: `make help`).
+2. Update the `./attack/main.py` file with your solver
+3. Run `make docker-install`

   This will launch the frontend on `localhost:8080`, allowing your solver to scrape and interact with it in a separate container.

+  Also see: `make help`.

 Good luck!